KMT — Kennametal Inc.

 1. Key Financial Results and Metrics

-- Sales: Increased by 10% year-over-year, with organic growth also at 10%.
-Sales exceeded expectations due to higher volumes and customer purchases ahead of price increases.
+- Sales: Increased 10% year-over-year, with organic growth also at 10%.
+Sales exceeded expectations due to higher volumes and customers buying ahead of price increases.

-- Free Operating Cash Flow: Decreased to $38 million from $57 million due to working capital changes, particularly higher inventory levels driven by rising tungsten prices.
+- Free Operating Cash Flow: Decreased to $38 million from $57 million year-over-year, primarily due to increased working capital from rising tungsten prices.

-- Net Cash Flow from Operating Activities: $73 million compared to $101 million in the prior year.
+- Net Cash Flow from Operating Activities: Reported at $73 million, down from $101 million in the prior year.

 2. Strategic Updates and Business Highlights

-- Growth Initiatives: Focus on Power Generation and Infrastructure, with significant mining orders secured in Earthworks and growth in Aerospace and Defense.
+- Growth Initiatives: Strong performance in Infrastructure with significant mining orders and advancements in Aerospace and Defense.
+The company continues to prioritize above-market growth.

 3. Forward Guidance and Outlook

-- Fiscal Year 2026 Sales Projection: Expected to be between $2.19 billion and $2.25 billion, with volume growth ranging from flat to positive 3%.
+- Fiscal Year 2026 Sales Guidance: Expected to be between $2.19 billion and $2.25 billion, with volume growth ranging from flat to +3%.
+Price increases and tariff surcharges are anticipated to contribute approximately 11% to sales.

 5. Notable Q&A Insights